An introduction from our Chairman

 RWS is committed to the highest possible standards of professionalism, accountability and probity.
 Consistent with this commitment, we acknowledge the importance of having a system in place which will encourage employees and Directors to voice any concerns regarding the activities of RWS or offer a forum for suggestions as to how its activities can be improved.
 Our Speaking Up / Whistle Blowing policy provides guidance on the Policy and Procedure in the event of any suspected wrongdoing which may arise within the workplace.

-Although not a member of the Audit Committee, the Chief Financial Officer is invited to attend meetings.
-The Committee has engaged PricewaterhouseCoopers LLP (‘PwC’) to act as external auditors and they are also invited to attend Committee meetings, unless they have a conflict of interest.
+Although not a member of the Audit Committee, the CFO is invited to attend meetings.
+The Committee has engaged PricewaterhouseCoopers LLP (‘PwC’) to act as external auditors and they are also invited to attend Committee meetings.

 The Committee reviews and makes recommendations to the Board on: